A Two-stage Optimization Method for Wide-range Single-electron Quantum Magnetic Sensing: Introduction

 \section{Introduction}

 Quantum sensors harness the fundamental principles of quantum mechanics to detect physical quantities that are imperceptible to classical sensors.
 Among their applications, magnetic field sensing at nanoscale resolution is particularly important, with uses spanning many applications such as navigation, medical diagnostics, and cybersecurity \cite{casacio2021quantum, rondin2014magnetometry,liu2024road}.
-Among quantum magnetic sensing platforms, the negatively charged nitrogen-vacancy (NV) centers in diamonds has emerged as one of the most promising platforms, combining nanoscale spatial resolution \cite{taylor2008high} with high sensitivity (up to pT/$\sqrt{\text{Hz}}$ \cite{herbschleb2019ultra}).
+To detect weak magnetic signals, Ramsey interferometry has been long established as one of the most sensitive approaches~\cite{degen2017quantum}.
+In Ramsey interferometry, a qubit in the superposition state evolves with the magnetic field to acquire phase at a rate that depends on the qubit frequency $\omega$.
+The precise estimation of the magnetic signal hinges on the extraction of $\omega$, a central research problem in the Ramsey interferometry design.
+Ramsey interferometry can be implemented by different quantum species, such as superconducting qubits and spin qubits.
+Among different quantum magnetic sensing platforms, the negatively charged nitrogen-vacancy (NV) centers in diamonds has emerged as one of the most promising platforms for its long coherence time even at room temperature.
+Moreover, the NV center-based magnetometer boasts a rather low energy resolution limit (ERL) $E_R \approx \hbar$, a figure of merit that indicats exceptional performance in (magnetic) field resolution, bandwidth, and the size of the sensed region~\cite{mitchell2020colloquium}.
 This performance arises from two key quantum properties of NV centers: spin coherence and photoluminescence.
 At room temperature, NV centers exhibit remarkably long spin coherence.
 This stability comes from the fact that the surrounding diamond carbon isotopes (e.g. $^{12}\text{C}$) have zero nuclear spin and therefore do not affect the spin, while the rigid covalent bonds of the lattice keep the NV centers with their trapped electrons relatively isolated.
 In addition, the fluorescence properties of the defect enable efficient optical reading of its quantum state.
 These advantages have propelled NV centers to the forefront of quantum sensing, with demonstrations spanning magnetic \cite{maletinsky2012robust}, electric \cite{dolde2011electric}, and temperature \cite{acosta2010temperature} sensing at resolutions down to the nanoscale.

 The NV centers exhibits a triplet ground state (S=1) with $\text{C}_{3v}$ symmetry and spin sub-levels $\text{m}_s = 0$ and $\text{m}_s = \pm 1$ along the N-V axis.
 In the absence of external magnetic fields and at room temperature, the crystal field interaction induces a zero-field splitting of $\approx D = 2.87$ GHz between the $\text{m}_s = 0$ and degenerate $\text{m}_s = \pm 1$ spin sub-levels due to spin-spin interactions within the diamond lattice \cite{manson2006nitrogen}.
 Coherent manipulation of these spin states is achieved through resonant microwave radiation at GHz frequencies \cite{guo2023overview} and spin-state readout is facilitated by spin-dependent photoluminescence, as the $\text{m}_s = \pm 1$ states exhibit reduced fluorescence intensity compared to the $\text{m}_s = 0$ state due to different relaxation pathways through metastable singlet states \cite{hopper2018spin}.
 When a D.C. magnetic field $B$ is applied, the Zeeman effect lifts the degeneracy of the $\text{m}_s = \pm 1$ spin sub-levels, splitting them into two distinct levels.
 Precision magnetic field sensing with NV centers is performed by quantitatively measuring the Zeeman shifts $E_z = \hbar \gamma B = \hbar 2\pi \omega$, where $\gamma$ is the NV gyromagnetic ratio and $\omega$ is the Larmor frequency, using Ramsey interferometry \cite{bonato2016optimized}.